Anhedonia: Sexual anhedonia

-It is very uncommon that a neurological examination and blood tests can determine the cause of a specific case of sexual anhedonia.
+A neurological examination and blood tests are very unlikely to determine the cause of a specific case of sexual anhedonia.

 Patients may be prescribed sustained-release bupropion to aid in treatment, which has been shown to relieve sexual dysfunction even in patients without depression.

 Social anhedonia

 Definition

 Social anhedonia is defined as a disinterest in social contact and a lack of pleasure in social situations, and is characterized by social withdrawal.
 This characteristic typically manifests as an indifference to other people.
 In contrast to introversion, a nonpathological dimension of human personality, social anhedonia represents a deficit in the ability to experience pleasure.
 Additionally, social anhedonia differs from social anxiety in that social anhedonia is predominantly typified by diminished positive affect, while social anxiety is distinguished by both decreased positive affect and exaggerated negative affect.

 This trait is currently seen as a central characteristic, as well as a predictor, of schizophrenia spectrum disorders.
+It is also widely linked to autism spectrum disorder.